This interview was done at the L&H Shoe Shop in VALLEY CITY, ND. Owners Jill Christensen and Ruth Larson were present.

-Christensen, who worked alongside her father and mother since the age of 11 described the connection she has with her family.
-“We have always been there for each other, we never fight and work well together.”
-This showed as the interview took place.
-Each one encouraging and giving compliments.
-Christensen went to college but returned to work with her father realizing that’s where she wanted to work and was meant to be.
+Christensen, who worked alongside her father and mother since the age of 11, described the connection she has with her family.
+“We have always been there for each other; we never fight and work well together.”
+This statement showed as the interview continued.
+Each encouraging and giving compliments.
+Christensen went to college but returned to work with her father, realizing that’s where she was meant to be.

-The last time it was repaired the cost was five hundred dollars per hour.
-The strong needle repairs the lacing around the soles of boots.
-Towards the front and left of the shop there are two, “Singer Sewing Machines.”
-One is a long arm and one is a short arm.
-Originally both ran by a treadle but have since been modernized so they run by electricity through a motor.
-These repair the majority of items that come into the shop.
+The last time it was repaired, the cost was five hundred dollars per hour.
+However, the strong needle repairs the lacing around the soles of boots and is necessary for proper shoe repair.
+Towards the front and left of the shop, there are two, “Singer Sewing Machines.”
+One is a long arm, and the other is a short arm.
+Originally both ran by a treadle but have since been modernized to run by electricity through a motor.
+These sewing machines repair the majority of items that come into the shop.

 Preserving history through our small-town shops is the key to keeping America alive and retaining the idea that we as a country can build something from the ground up.

-Family owned businesses are the core of a small community, and as Christensen stated, “They’re the heart of the local economy.”
+Family-owned businesses are the core of a small community, and as Christensen stated, “They’re the heart of the local economy.”
 With the number dropping from 59,000 shoe repair shops nationwide in 1945 to less than 7,000 at present.
 “This is a dying trade,” Larson said.

-Their attitude about the type of work they sometimes had to do was honest and showed a get it done and positive type of leadership.
-Looking at each other they said, “When it’s something really hard we say, just get it done, just do it.”
+Their attitude about the type of work they sometimes had to do was honest and showed a positive leadership type.
+They said, “When it’s something hard we say, just get it done, just do it.”
 I thought this was amazing as our modern culture sometimes says the opposite when it comes to hard work.
 Doing something that’s difficult consistently is a skill on its own.

-If you have that little shop or business in your town, why not stop in, say hi and let them know how much you appreciate what they’ve done for your community.
+To end, I would like to encourage you, if you have that little shop or business in your town, why not stop in, say hi and let them know how much you appreciate what they’ve done for your community.
 You never know, it might be the difference in them keeping their doors open.